ArduPilot/ardupilot_wiki/copter/source/docs/systemid-mode-operation.rst

 Description of the Approach
 ---------------------------

-The Parameter :ref:`SID_AXIS<SID_AXIS>` of the system identification mode enables the user to feed in the frequency-sweep at different spots inside the control system of ArduPilot.
+The Parameter :ref:`SID_AXIS<SID_AXIS>` of the system identification mode feeds in the frequency-sweep at different spots inside Ardupilot's controlers.
 The locations of these injection points are shown in the following :ref:`figure<fig-ctrl-sys-ardupilot>` as small chirp symbols.
 At each injection point, the sweep can be added to either the roll, pitch or yaw axis.

 .. image:: ../images/ControlSystem.png
 :name: fig-ctrl-sys-ardupilot

-Now, for the purpose of obtaining a dynamic model of only the copter itself, it is necessary to construct a mathmatical connection between the control inputs of the copter and its measurable dynamic response.
-In this case, the angular rate controller outputs (:math:`p_{Thrust}`, :math:`q_{Thrust}` and :math:`r_{Thrust}`) represent the control inputs of the copter whereas the measured angular rates by the gyroscopes can be used as the system response.
-Since a common application of the created system model consists in optimizing the control parameters, the filtered gyroscope signals are used instead of the raw gyroscope data, representing the direct inputs to the angular rate controller.
+For the purpose of obtaining a dynamic model of only the copter itself (aka plant model), it is first necessary to calculate a transfer function(s) between the control inputs of the copter and its measurable dynamic response.
+In this case, the angular rate controller outputs (:math:`p_{Thrust}`, :math:`q_{Thrust}` and :math:`r_{Thrust}`) represent the control inputs of the copter whereas the gyroscope's measured angular rates represent the system response.
+Since a common application of the created system model consists in optimizing the control parameters, the filtered gyroscope signals are used instead of the raw gyroscope data, as these are the direct inputs to the angular rate controller.
 Thereby, the separate modelling of the filters becomes redundant, which makes it possible to directly connect a model of the angular rate controller to the plant model without any further effort.

 .. image:: ../images/RateControl.png
 :name: fig-rate-ctrl

 The generation of flight data for the system identification is conducted during hovering flight.
 Therefore, the three axes (namely roll, pitch and yaw) are considered as decoupled.
 According to the :ref:`figure<fig-rate-ctrl>` shown above, which illustrates the general structure of the rate control loop independent of any specific control axis, it is possible to construct a transfer function for each axis:

 .. math::